 Personally I don't feed if there is a nectar flow.
 Gathering nectar is what bees do.
 They should be encouraged to do it.
 I will feed in the spring if they are light, as they will not rear brood without sufficient stores to do it with.
 I will feed in the fall if they are light, but I always try to make sure I don't take too much honey and leave them light.
 Some years, though, the fall flow fails and they are on the verge of starvation if I don't feed.
 When queen rearing, during a dearth, I sometimes have to feed to get them to make cells and to get the queens to fly out and mate.
 So while I do try to avoid feeding, I end up doing it very often.
 In my opinion, there is nothing wrong with feeding if you have a good reason for doing it, but my plan is to try to avoid it and leave the bees enough to live on.

 Pollen is usually fed before the first available pollen in the spring.
-Here (Greenwood, Nebraska) that would be about mid February.
+Here (Nehawka, Nebraska) that would be about mid February.
 I have not had luck getting bees to take it when real pollen is available.
 It's usually of the most value to me in a fall where the fall flow has failed and I need a batch of young bees to get through the winter.
 In the spring by the time they should be rearing brood the maples are blooming.

 Many of the greats of beekeeping have decided this is not productive: